 Innovative Medicine and Precision Approaches to Clinical Trials (IMPACT) Network RFA

-Aligning Research to Impact Autism (ARIA) is opening a Request for Applications (RFA) for institution-based, collaborative, multidisciplinary clinical research teams to join the Innovative Medicine and Precision Approaches to Clinical Trials (IMPACT) Network, a robust and collaborative international network of sites with the goal to accelerate clinical trial readiness and implementation for both syndromic and non-syndromic forms of autism.
+Aligning Research to Impact Autism (ARIA) is evaluating institution-based, collaborative, multidisciplinary clinical research teams to join the Innovative Medicine and Precision Approaches to Clinical Trials (IMPACT) Network, a robust and collaborative international network of sites with the goal to accelerate clinical trial readiness and implementation for both syndromic and non-syndromic forms of autism.
+The application period for the IMPACT Network is now closed.

 About the IMPACT Network